ParthenopeCloudTeam/CloudNativeECG-Classification/README.md

-# Cloud Native ECG Classificaiton
+# Cloud Native ECG Classification
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request